 - Sputum culture to look for infections

 Foreign bodies are often removed during bronchoscopy.
 Pediatricians may choose diagnostic tests based on the clinical features.
+If the diagnosis is clinically croup then most of those cases might not even need any further investigations.

 Treatment For Stridor In Children